exonum/exonum-doc/src/get-started/java-binding.md

     In case there is no such section, only Configuration Service will be activated.

-Below is the sample of the `ejb_app_services.toml` file that enables all possible built-in Exonum services and two user services:
+Below is the sample of the `services.toml` file that enables all possible built-in Exonum services and two user services:

 ```toml